The 100 Best Songs Of 2017

 "Broken Halos"

 Chris Stapleton is the embodiment of sturdy country masculinity, and that's not just because of his mountain man appearance.
 He often walks the line between deep feeling and stoicism, bending notes and belting as a man who bears up beneath emotional burdens, who owns his failings, who faces his sources of pain.
-Stapleton plundered his back catalog of songs for a couple of albums this year, and "Broken Halos," written with his former Steeldrivers bandmate Mike Henderson, has become not only a modestly successful single, but Stapleton's go-to response to recent tragedies.
+Stapleton plundered his back catalog of songs for a couple of albums this year, and "Broken Halos," written with his former SteelDrivers bandmate Mike Henderson, has become not only a modestly successful single, but Stapleton's go-to response to recent tragedies.
 Sounding both toughened and subdued by experience, and buoyed by his wife Morgane's harmonies, he extends the country and gospel tradition of songs that accept that many losses defy reason. —Jewly Hight

 99. Kelly Clarkson